-This delicious frozen berry cake is light & refreshing and the perfect dessert to serve Christmas day (along with a feast of other dishes too or it just would’t be my family Christmas table without waaaaaay too much food and waaaaaay too much choice).
+This delicious frozen berry cake is light & refreshing and the perfect dessert to serve Christmas day (along with a feast of other dishes too or it just wouldn’t be my family Christmas table without waaaaaay too much food and waaaaaay too much choice).

 I usually make 2 of these as it keeps beautifully in an airtight container for up to 1 month in the freezer.
-Perfect for those post Christmas catch up’s and warm summer nights.
+Perfect for those post-Christmas catch up’s and warm summer nights.

 This cake is really impressive with very little effort.

-Frozen Berrry Cake
+Frozen Berry Cake

 150g plain sweet biscuits (made into fine crumbs)

 1 1/2 tsp cinnamon

 1 tbsp lemon juice

 1 tsp vanilla extract

 Garnish with fresh raspberries and berry syrup (see recipe below)